Description

 android-donations-lib

-Donations Library for Android.
+Donations library for Android.
 Supports Google Play Store, Flattr, PayPal, and Bitcoin -

 Office-365-SDK-for-Android